Location of KIDE

 Located in the isolated areas of Northern California.
 The Hoopa Valley Indian Reservation lies between two mountain ranges that create a beautiful valley.
 It is 12 miles long and five miles across at the greatest expanse with the emerald green Trinity River that flows north through the community.

-To reach the community, you must drive along a narrow road that hugs a mountain range 300-600 feet above the Trinity River on the valley floor.
-Hoopa is the gateway to tribes of the region that include the Yurok and Karuk.
-They are nestled along the river and on the mountain sides in villages named Pecwan, Weitchpec, Orleans and Happy Camp.
-To the south is Willow Creek, a small multi-cultural village.
-This is the territory of KIDE, community radio.
+To reach Hoopa Valley from the west you must drive east on State Highway 299 to the community of Willow Creek.
+This is the Native area of the Tsnugwe people along the Trinity River.
+Here you turn north on State Highway 96 and travel 14 miles along a two-lane highway that hugs a mountain range 300-600 feet above the Trinity River to the valley floor.
+Hoopa is the western gateway to other tribes of the region, the Yurok and the Karuk.
+They are nestled along the Klamath River.
+Their towns are named Pecwan, Weitchpec, Orleans and Happy Camp.
+These are the Native territories of KIDE, Hoopa Tribal Radio.

-KIDE is the first Solar Powered NCE Radio station in California.
+KIDE is the first Solar Powered Radio station in California.

-KIDE broadcast is 24/7 and streams on the internet Live.
+KIDE broadcast is 24/7 and streams Live on the internet.
+You can find our internet stream also on Radio.Garden

 History of the KIDE Call Letters

-K’IDE is a word in the Hupa language.
-It is an antler that is taken off the deer and used as a tool or it is decorated.
+K’ide is a word in the Hupa language.
+It is an antler taken off the deer and used as a tool or it is decorated.

 We needed a four letter word that started with “K” to be used for the radio station Call Letters.
 The Call Letters of this radio station were chosen by a Fourth Grade Hupa Language class in 1977.